BigBahss/vscode-cmantic/README.md

 ## **Planned Features**

-The next features being worked on are:
-- Move a function definition into/out of a class body.
-- Generate all definitions from a header file.

-A complete list of planned features/ideas can be found [here](https://github.com/BigBahss/vscode-cmantic/blob/master/TODO.md).
+The list of planned features/ideas can be found [here](https://github.com/BigBahss/vscode-cmantic/blob/master/TODO.md).
 I'd love to here ideas for new features/functionalities via opening an [Issue](https://github.com/BigBahss/vscode-cmantic/issues) on Github.
 And of course, if you'd like to contribute, feel free to open a pull-request.

 ## **License**